Darksonn/ryhl.io/content/blog/actors-with-tokio/index.md

 match on the enum in the `run_my_actor` function.
 Each branch in this match could then call various methods such as `get_unique_id` on the actor object.

-**Errors when sending messages** When dealing with channels, not all errors are fatal.
+**Errors when sending messages.** When dealing with channels, not all errors are fatal.
 Because of this, the example sometimes uses `let _ =` to ignore errors.
 Generally a `send` operation on a channel fails if the receiver has been dropped.

 The first instance of this in our example is the line in the actor where we respond to the message we were sent.
-This can happen if the receiver is no longer interested in the result of the operation, e.g. the task might that send the message might have been killed.
+This can happen if the receiver is no longer interested in the result of the operation, e.g. the task might that sent the message might have been killed.

 **Shutdown of actor.** We can detect when the actor should shut down by looking